 - Corporate earnings in excess of personal requirements could be left in the company to obtain a tax deferral (the personal tax is paid when cash is withdrawn from the company). - The effect on the "qualified small business corporation" status should be reviewed before selling the shares where large amounts of capital have accumulated.
-In addition, changes that may limit access to the small business deduction where significant corporate passive investment income is earned should be reviewed. - 2) If dividends are paid out of a struggling business with a tax debt that cannot be paid, the recipient could be held liable for a portion of the corporation's tax debt, not exceeding the value of the dividend (Section 160 assessments). - 3) Year-end bonuses can affect the business' Canada emergency wage subsidy (CEWS) and Canada recovery hiring program (CRHP) and the recipient's Canada recovery benefit (CRB).
-If the bonus partially relates to a claim period, it could increase entitlement to CEWS or CRHP.
-On the other hand, it could clawback your CRB claim if it pushes your annual net income (excluding CRB) above \$38,000. - 4) Individuals that wish to contribute to the CPP or an RRSP may require a salary to generate "earned income."
-RRSP contribution room increases by 18% of the previous years' "earned income" up to a yearly prescribed maximum (\$27,830 for 2021; \$29,210 for 2022). - 5) Dividend income, as opposed to a salary, will reduce an individual's cumulative net investment loss balance, thereby potentially providing greater access to the capital gain exemption. - 6) Consider paying taxable dividends to obtain a refund from the "refundable dividend tax on hand" account in the corporation.
+In addition, changes that may limit access to the small business deduction where significant corporate passive investment income is earned should be reviewed. - 2) If dividends are paid out of a struggling business with a tax debt that cannot be paid, the recipient could be held liable for a portion of the corporation's tax debt, not exceeding the value of the dividend (Section 160 assessments). - Individuals that wish to contribute to the CPP or an RRSP may require a salary to generate earned income.
+RRSP contribution room increases by 18% of the previous years' earned income up to a yearly prescribed maximum (\$29,210 for 2022; \$30,780 for 2023).

+DECEMBER 2022

+- 4) Dividend income, as opposed to a salary, will reduce an individual's cumulative net investment loss balance, thereby potentially providing greater access to the capital gain exemption. - 5) Consider paying taxable dividends to obtain a refund from the "refundable dividend tax on hand" account in the corporation.
 The refund amount may be restricted if "eligible" dividends are paid.
-Eligible dividends are subject to lower personal tax rates.

-DECEMBER 2021

-- 7) It is costlier, from a tax perspective, to earn income in a corporation from sales to other private corporations in which the seller or a non-arm's length person has an interest.
+Eligible dividends are subject to lower personal tax rates. - 6) It is costlier, from a tax perspective, to earn income in a corporation from sales to other private corporations in which the seller or a non-arm's length person has an interest.
 As such, consideration may be given to paying a bonus to the shareholder and specifically tracking it to those higher-taxed sales.
-Such a payment may reduce the total income taxed at higher rates. - 8) Careful tracking of an individual shareholder's labour and capital contribution to the business, as well as risk assumed in respect of the business, should be maintained in a permanent file.
+Such a payment may reduce the total income taxed at higher rates. - 7) Careful tracking of an individual shareholder's labour and capital contribution to the business, as well as risk assumed in respect of the business, should be maintained in a permanent file.
 Dividends paid that are not reasonable in respect of those contributions may be considered "split income" and taxed at the highest tax rate.
-Several other exceptions may also apply. - 9) Access to the corporate federal small business deduction is reduced where more than \$50,000 of passive income is earned in the corporation.
-Consider whether it is appropriate to remove passive income-generating assets from the corporation and whether a shift in the types of passive assets held is appropriate.
-In some provinces, it may actually be beneficial to have access to the federal small business deduction restricted.
-As many variables affect these decisions, consultation with a professional advisor is suggested. - 10) If you provide services to a small number of clients through a corporation (that would otherwise be considered your employer), CRA could classify the business as a personal services business.
+Several other exceptions may also apply.

+9) If you provide services to a small number of clients through a corporation (that would otherwise be considered your employer), CRA could classify the business as a personal services business.
 There are significant negative tax implications of such a classification.
-In such scenarios, consider discussing risk and exposure minimization strategies (such as paying a salary to the incorporated employee) with your professional advisor.
+Consider discussing risk and exposure minimization strategies (such as paying a salary to the incorporated worker) with a professional advisor in such scenarios.